Child discipline: Cultural differences

 A number of authors have emphasized the importance of cultural differences in assessing disciplinary methods.
 Clinical psychologist Diana Baumrind argues that "The cultural context critically determines the meaning and therefore the consequences of physical discipline...".

 Child discipline is often affected by cultural differences.
-Many Eastern countries typically emphasize beliefs of collectivism in which social conformity and the interests of the group are valued above the individual.
+Multiple Eastern societies typically emphasize beliefs of collectivism in which social conformity and the interests of the group are valued above the individual.
 Families that promote collectivism will frequently employ tactics of shaming in the form of social comparisons and guilt induction in order to modify behavior.
 A child may have their behavior compared to that of a peer by an authority figure in order to guide their moral development and social awareness.

-Many Western countries place an emphasis on individualism.
+Many Western societies place an emphasis on individualism.
 These societies often value independent growth and self esteem.
 Disciplining a child by contrasting them to better-behaved children is contrary to the individualistic societies value of nurturing children's self-esteem.
 These children of individualistic societies are more likely to feel a sense of guilt when shame is used as a form of behavior correction.
 For the collectivist societies, shaming corresponds with the value of promoting self improvement without negatively affecting self esteem.